-Local actors are also best placed to engender narratives of unity and address divisions, building resilience against hate speech and incitement to violence that might be conveniently manipulated by outsiders.
+Local civil society and community leaders are also best placed to promote narratives of unity and address divisions, building resilience against hate speech and incitement to violence frequently stoked by outsiders.

 (7) Uganda utilised a range of intervention tactics in the political and military affairs of Ituri.
 This are listed and documented in Human Rights Watch, Covered in Blood: Ethnically Targeted Violence in Northern DRC, July 2003, and in Human Rights Watch, 2001.
 Uganda in Eastern DRC: Fuelling Political and Ethnic Strife, March 2001